PyConTH/www/site/posts/its-gone-too-fast.en.md

 You'll be helping us build a Python community event that is accessible to more people.
 If your company is paying for you, please note that you can only get a tax invoice with the regular ticket.

-Buy your tickets via Ticket Melon now!
+Buy your tickets via [Ticket Melon](https://www.ticketmelon.com/thaiprogrammer/pycon2019/) now!

 #pyconth2019 #pycon #pycon2019 #python

 ![early bird tickets final round](/earlybirdticketsfinal.jpg)

-Buy your tickets via [Ticket Melon](https://www.ticketmelon.com/thaiprogrammer/pycon2019/) now!